A Nonlinear Approach to Dimension Reduction: Extension to Space

 Recall that our (refined) single scale embedding for $\ell_2$ (Theorem \ref{thm:OptDistortion}), coupled with an application of Assouad's technique, were sufficient to prove Theorem \ref{thm:main}.
-Similarly, single scale embeddings for $\ell_1$ and $\ell_\infty$, coupled with a standard application of Assouad's technique, are sufficient to prove Theorem \ref{thm:mainlp}.
-We present single scale embeddings for $\ell_1$ and $\ell_\infty$ below, and Theorem \ref{thm:mainlp} then follows easily.
+Similarly, a single scale embeddings for $\ell_1$, coupled with a standard application of Assouad's technique, is sufficient to prove Theorem \ref{thm:mainlp}.
+We present a single scale embedding for $\ell_1$ below, and Theorem \ref{thm:mainlp} then follows easily.